LivelyDismay/tempus-maledictum/faq.md

 ---

+### My game crashes when I launch from MO2.
+Help!

+Make sure you disable any overlays - most notably, Medal.TV seems to cause this crash frequently for those with that program.

+The other most common cause is an Antivirus (not Windows Defender; a third party antivirus like Webroot or Kaspersky or AVG, etc).
+Disable those or exclude MO2/scriptextender/etc.

+---

 #### Can I add/remove [x] mod?

 If you have to ask, then the answer is no. If you want to learn, please use the #tempus-rule-11 channel in [my Discord server](https://discord.gg/yABEjwB).
 DO NOT use the #tempus-support channel for questions about altering the modlist.